 Accessing your health records

 You have the right to apply for access to information held in your health records under the Administrative Access Scheme.
-To apply for access complete the administrative access form or contact an information access officer.
+To apply for access complete the administrative access form and email or post the form, with evidence of identification, to an Information Access Unit.

 When seeking access to your health information, you will need to provide evidence of your identity, such as: